 Alternatively, males could consider masturbating, fantasizing, or engaging in other forms of stimulation before participating in partnered sex.

-Erectile dysfunction is the most common reason that males seek help with sexual issues.
+ED is the most common reason that males seek help with sexual issues.

-- Be mindful of the role that mental health plays in erectile dysfunction: Stress and relationship problems can sometimes affect arousal.
+- Be mindful of the role that mental health plays in ED: Stress and relationship problems can sometimes affect arousal.
 If a doctor has confirmed this as the cause of a person’s difficulties, they may wish to consult a sex therapist, who can help them explore any mental barriers to arousal before they start taking medications.

 These males may wish to try the following tips: